EGaraldi/corecon/paper/paper.md

 compilation of galaxy data for the specific purpose of validating the VELOCIraptor halo finder (@velociraptor_validation_data).
 Additionally, an effort toward openness of research in the EoR field recently materialized into an open analysis pipeline for the reduction of spectra taken in most of the major telescopes in the world (@pypelt).

+In its development version, `CoReCon`  has been used for the scientific analysis of the THESAN simulations (@Garaldi2022, @Kannan2022, @Smith2022) and is being used in upcoming scietific projects.

 # Features